Nuneaton Town F.C.: Key events

-The club was relegated to the Southern League Midlands Division in the 2008–2009 season but made an immediate return to the Southern League Premier Division the following season with a 1–0 play-off final victory over Chasetown at Liberty Way.
+The club was relegated to the Southern League Midlands Division in the 2008–09 season but made an immediate return to the Southern League Premier Division the following season with a 1–0 play-off final victory over Chasetown at Liberty Way.

 In the Southern League Premier Division, Nuneaton found themselves facing several teams that were chasing promotion.
 After a slow start, the team went on a run that saw them beaten once at home and included a run of 14 straight victories.
 A 24-point gap between the leaders Farnborough was narrowed to two points at the end of the season.
 Nuneaton had some success in the FA Cup and FA Trophy but ended the second week in March with a backlog of eight games in hand over their top-six rivals.
 Nuneaton pursued Farnborough and had a schedule of ten games in twenty-four days, including two games in twenty-four hours.

 A 6–0 defeat of Brackley Town in the semi-final saw home advantage given to Nuneaton who faced Chippenham.
 The final went into extra time and local player Eddie Nisevic scored the winning goal, returning Nuneaton to the Conference North.
 Three days after the play-off final, Nuneaton beat Alvechurch to win the Birmingham Senior Cup.
 Only Premier League club Aston Villa has won the cup more times than Nuneaton, which has won the trophy in every decade since the Second World War.

-Nuneaton returned to the Blue Square Bet North and the opening game and crowd average was around 1,000.
+Nuneaton returned to the Conference North and the opening game and crowd average was around 1,000.
 Nuneaton started well and remained in the top six up until Christmas, where they gained top spot until the last week in March.
 After other clubs played their games in hand, Nuneaton finished just outside the play-offs but the club above them, Eastwood Town, were prevented from taking part in the playoffs due to a technical problem.
-Nuneaton faced Telford United in the first leg and led until the 93rd minute when the away side drew level.
+Nuneaton faced A.F.C.
+Telford United in the first leg and led until the 93rd minute when the away side drew level.
 In the second tie, Telford took the lead but defended for the second half.
-Nuneaton lost to Telford, which was eventually promoted into the Football Conference.
+Nuneaton lost to Telford, which was eventually promoted into the Conference Premier.